yanghengtang/tp/docs/DeveloperGuide.md

 - `CommandResult#isShowDoctor()`  —  Indicates if the command is View Doctor
 - `CommandResult#isShowPatient()`  —  Indicates if the command is View Patient

-Given below is an example usage scenario and how the View Patient mechanism behaves at each step.
+Given below is an example usage scenario and how the view patient mechanism behaves at each step.

-Step 1: The user launches the application for the first time. `selectedAppointment`, `selectedDoctor` and `selectedPatient` has not been initialised and `AppointmentWindow`, `DoctorWindow` and `PatientWindow` are closed by default.
+**Step 1**: The user launches the application for the first time. `selectedAppointment`, `selectedDoctor` and `selectedPatient` has not been initialised and `AppointmentWindow`, `DoctorWindow` and `PatientWindow` are closed by default.

-Step 2: The user executes `view_p 2` command to view the 2nd patient in the patient list.
-The `view` command calls `ModelManager#getSelectedPatient()`, causing the `selectedPatient` to be initialised the 2nd patient in the patient list.
+**Step 2**: The user executes `view_p 2` command to view the 2nd patient in the patient list.
+The `view` command calls `ModelManager#updateSelectedPatient()`, causing the `selectedPatient` to be initialised the 2nd patient in the patient list.
 The `CommandResult` returned will call `PatientWindow#updatePatient()` followed by `PatientWindow#show()`, launching the `PatientWindow` with the details of the 2nd patient.

-Step 3: The user toggle back to the main window and executes `view_p 4` command to view the 4th patient in the patient list.
-The `view` command calls `ModelManager#getSelectedPatient()`, causing the `selectedPatient` to be updated with the 4th patient in the patient list.
+**Step 3**: The user toggle back to the main window and executes `view_p 4` command to view the 4th patient in the patient list.
+The `view` command calls `ModelManager#updateSelectedPatient()`, causing the `selectedPatient` to be updated with the 4th patient in the patient list.
 The `CommandResult` returned will call `PatientWindow#updatePatient()` followed by `PatientWindow#focus()`, toggling to the `PatientWindow` with the details of the 4th patient.

 <div markdown="span" class="alert alert-info">
     :information_source: **Note:** If the user decides to close the Patient Window before executing the command, `PatientWindow#focus()` will not be invoked, instead it will invoke `PatientWindow#show()` similar to Step 2.
 </div>

-The View Doctor and View Appointment mechanism function similarly by utilising on their respective filtered lists, methods and windows.
+The view doctor and view appointment mechanism function similarly by utilising on their respective filtered lists, methods and windows.

 **UML Diagrams**